Jenny Nordberg, Sweden and the United States, is a New York-based investigative reporter and author.

 In Sweden, Nordberg was a member of the first investigative team at Swedish Broadcasting’s national radio division, where she supervised projects on terrorism and politics.
-Nordberg has won top prizes from Investigative Reporters and Editors, The Robert F. Kennedy Journalism Award and Guldspaden, Sweden’s premier investigative journalism award.
+She has won awards from Investigative Reporters and Editors, The Robert F. Kennedy Journalism Award and Guldspaden, Sweden’s premier journalism recognition.

 Nordberg regularly lectures on gender and investigative journalism and has appeared on NPR, WNYC, MSNBC and The Jon Stewart Show to discuss her work.
 In the spring of 2016, she taught international investigations at New York University's Global Journalism program.
 She holds a bachelor's degree in law and journalism from Stockholm University and a master's from Columbia University’s Graduate School of Journalism.